Mastering the MLB Run Line: A Beginner’s Guide to Point Spread Betting and Run Lines

 There are plenty of ways to bet on an MLB game, and some bettors may prefer run-line betting to picking who will win outright.

-There are positives and negatives associated with run-line bets, but choosing them over moneyline bets or alternate lines can be a profitable strategy.
+There are positives and negatives associated with run-line bets, but choosing them over moneyline bets or alternate lines could be a good strategy.

 While MLB teams' win-loss records are available by browsing the standings, you may have to dig deeper to find their run-line records.

-That's a worthwhile step to take in order to make an informed bet.
-Several sports betting websites provide this type of information.
-It is helpful to know which teams tend to win by two and which ones are more likely to win by only one run.
+That's a worthwhile step to take to make an informed bet.
+Knowing which teams tend to win by two runs and which ones are more likely to win by only one run is helpful.
+Knowing how teams typically perform against the spread lets you tailor your bet type to the situation.

-As an example, the 2020 Chicago White Sox had the best run-line record of the past five seasons (61.7%).
+As an example, in 2020, the Chicago White Sox tied the World Series-winning Los Angeles Dodgers for the best run-line record of the past five seasons (60.3%).

-Five teams had more wins than them during the pandemic-shortened season, but 85.7% of their wins came by two runs or more.
-That's the kind of information that can be helpful to know for MLB run-line betting.
+Five teams had more wins during the pandemic-shortened season than the White Sox, but 85.7% of their wins came by two runs or more.
+That information can be helpful for MLB run-line betting as it helps bettors identify teams likely to cover the run line, improving betting strategies.

 Advanced Run Line Betting Considerations

 Baseball is complex, and betting on MLB games means considering numerous factors.
-If you're planning to place run-line bets, there is plenty to take into account before locking those wagers in.
+If you plan to place run-line bets, there is plenty to consider before locking those wagers in.

 Research and analysis before placing a bet

 Baseball is a statistically-dense sport, and there are plenty of resources you can examine before placing a bet.
-Two prominent websites for advanced statistical information on teams are FanGraphs and Baseball-Reference, and those looking to dig even deeper could consider a Baseball Prospectus subscription.
+Here are a couple of resources to be aware of:

 Understanding run line movement and its impact on betting